TheLinuxEXP/TheLinuxEXP.github.io/_posts/2020-07-21-Davinci-resolve-vs-kdenlive.md

 <p align="center"><iframe style="width:75%;height:300px;" src="https://www.youtube.com/embed/FBwCTMBPCZ4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 Still, after about 2 years, it felt like it was time to try something new.
-Davinci Resolve was making bedroom eyes at me from the corner of the room, and since I now have an Nvidia GPU, I though it could be a good time to try my hand at it.
+Davinci Resolve was making bedroom eyes at me from the corner of the room, and since I now have an Nvidia GPU, I thought it could be a good time to try my hand at it.

 I used it for one full video, and I created many mini projects in it to try and reproduce stuff I could do easily in Kdenlive.
 Here is my opinion on both tools.